 Did You Know?

 - More “overcomer” stories await you today at Purposeful Faith.
 Click here to visit this treasure that will be certain to encourage in your walk with God.

 - Are you signed up to receive posts directly from KristiWoods.net?
 Have a friend who could benefit in their walk with the Lord?
 Posts are delivered directly to your inbox.
-Sign up near the upper right corner.
+Join us here.
 Don’t forget to let a friend know.
 It’s so easy!